kajitetsuya/Encrypted_Notepad/README.md

  - 'Whole Word' functionality is implemented through the regular expression.

- - A known glitch with 'Whole Word' is that, if there is a line with 'wordword' and the cursor is in the middle (word|word), Find Next and Find Previous on 'word' will catch each side of word, since the cursor itself is regarded as the boundary of a word.
+ - The cursor itself is regarded as the boundary of a word in the 'Whole Word' option.
+So if there is a line with 'wordword' and the cursor is in the middle (word|word), Find Next and Find Previous on 'word' will catch each side of the word.

  - Recent keywords are stored up to 5.
 You can delete them by pressing Delete while the keyword is selected in the dropdown list.